1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 The mainboard comes with four TMC2209 silent stepper drivers (at least that's what Anycubic states - I didn't take off the heatsinks to check if these really are genuine TMC2209 chips) which are *soldered* onto the board (they can't be swapped out!).

-It offers three USB-A connectors labeled as "U-EXT1", "U-EXT2" and "U-FRIMWARE" (yes, typo included ;) ).
+It offers three USB-A connectors labeled at the PCB as "U-EXT1", "U-EXT2" and "U-FRIMWARE" (yes, typo included ;) ).

 It also offers a built in Realtek WiFi chip ([RTL8723DU](https://www.realtek.com/en/products/communications-network-ics/item/rtl8723du)) with an external antenna.